 - Making Decisions under Conditions of Certainty and Uncertainty

 Related Courses click here

-- QMS Audit and IFRS for Oil & Gas Industry
+- Public Relations in the Oil & Gas Industry

-- Forecasting the Prices of Crude-Oil, Natural-Gas and Refined Products (Phase 1)
+- Forecasting the Prices of Crude-Oil, Natural-Gas & Refined Products (Phase 1)